tommyb89/ticket-tracker/README.md

 ## About
-Here's a litte fun app made purely with ReactJS
+Here's a litte fun app made purely with ReactJS. <br>
 This app allows the user to increment and decrement number using state.

 ### Tech I used